Pauline Chan (Australian actress): Early life

 Born and raised 16 years in Vietnam, Pauline Chan was sent to Hong Kong during the Vietnam War.
 She is of Chinese descent.
 Chan attended high school, enrolled in drama school, and worked as an actress in Hong Kong.
-Later, she traveled to the United States and studied Film at the University of California, Los Angeles.
+Later, she traveled to the United States and studied film at the University of California, Los Angeles.
 In 1980, Pauline Chan moved to Sydney, Australia.

 Career

-In 1987 she debut as Australian actress in the George Miller produced Australian TV mini-series Vietnam.
-In 1989 TV miniseries Bangkok Hilton, Pauline Chan has appeared as Kang playing a corrupt pretty warder near Nicole Kidman, Hugo Weaving and Denholm Elliott.
+Pauline Chan made her acting debut debut in the 1987 George Miller produced Australian TV miniseries Vietnam.
+Chan also appeared alongside Nicole Kidman, Hugo Weaving and Denholm Elliott in the 1989 TV miniseries Bangkok Hilton.

-In 1991 at Torino International Festival of Young Cinema, Chan's Short film Dusty Hearts won the Special Mention Award in Category Short Film Competition.
+Chan's short film Dusty Hearts won the Special Mention Award in the Short Film category. at the 1991 Torino International Festival of Young Cinema.

 In 1994 Pauline Chan wrote and directed the film Traps.
 She also directed, wrote and produced the 2011 film 33 Postcards.

 Chan is set to direct the upcoming crime thriller Neponset Circle starring Guy Pearce and Jeffrey Dean Morgan.